 Lloyd A. Stage Nature Center Building

 If you are looking for some great indoor fun, then check out the Nature Center building itself.
 With a dinosaur dig pit, a play area that has toys, puzzles, and touch stations, a toad tank, and a collection of stuffed (taxidermy) animals to look at, your children will be busy for hours.
 The center offers classes and group tours.
 They also host special programs including summer day camps and the Junior Naturalist Club.
-You can register for these programs online at www.stagenaturecenter.org.
+You can register for these programs online.
 Be sure you check out the beautiful sunroom where you can find an amazing, live beehive exhibit.

 After hiking the kids played inside the Nature Center building and would have happily stayed longer if it weren’t lunchtime!
 They also enjoyed climbing on the plastic “rock” formations in front of the building.
 There are a bit high for brazen little ones, so they enjoyed that more than the mamas did, but they are perfect for slightly older kids (say 6+).
 We all look forward to further explorations there again soon and it would be a great family day trip to get out and enjoy nature together without having to leave the suburbs!
 As a side note, because the area is a natural wetland, mosquitos may be an issue in warmer weather, so bring bug spray during bug season.

 Note that there are public restrooms available inside the Nature Center building, which is open Tuesday through Friday from 9 am until 3 pm, and Saturday from 10 am until 4 pm.
 Call to verify hours during holidays as they may vary.
 Trail hours are daily from dawn until dusk, and no pets, bikes, or running is allowed.
 The Stage Nature Center is located at 6685 Coolidge Hwy Troy, MI 48098 and the phone number is 248-688-9703